Back to blog

 Calculating the underpayment amount can be fairly challenging, as the rates change from one year to another.
 In most cases, a tax advisor might be necessary.
 That being said, you may still follow the list of instructions from Form 2210.

-Also, if you pay the entire amount that you owe by the bill due date, it won't even take any extra fees or penalty for overpayment.
-This is how things are typically done:
+If you pay the entire amount you owe by the bill due date, no extra fees or penalty for overpayment will be charged.
+This is the typical process:

 1. The IRS will make use of your tax return in order to determine the amount in tax payments that you should have made.